Appellate Court Reverses Contempt Charges Due to non Adherence of Parenting Plan Because of Alleged Child Abuse

 The Mother appealed the trial court’s criminal contempt charges arguing the Tennessee court didn’t have jurisdiction when the children had lived in Wisconsin over six months and their only connection to Tennessee was visitation with their Father during summers and holidays.
 Also, the Mother argued the Tennessee court erred in finding her in contempt when she failed to produce the children for summer visitation while under a protective order from a Wisconsin court preventing all contact between the Father and the children.

 The Tennessee Appellate Court at Nashville focused on two primary issues for review.
 First, determine whether the Davidson County Circuit Court properly exercised jurisdiction over the Father’s criminal contempt petition.
 The Court held that “neither Wisconsin’s involvement in this case, nor a finding that it is the home state of the parties’ children negates the jurisdictional authority the Davidson County Circuit Court exercised to find Mother in contempt.”
 The second issue the Court focused on was a determination of whether the evidence supports the trial court’s findings of contempt.
 The Court concluded that the contempt findings were in error as the evidence was insufficient to support the trial court’s findings that the Mother’s violations of its order was “willful.”

 Accordingly, the Court of Appeals reversed the trial court’s order of criminal contempt.

 If you are dealing with proposed modifications of your parenting plan due to relocation, non adherence of the permanent parenting plan, or especially if you suspect your children are being abused by their other parent or anyone else then you should seek the services of an experienced family law attorney.
-Contact Jim Widrig or any of the attorneys at Widrig Law PLLC to schedule a free consultation.
+Contact Jim Widrig or any of the attorneys at Widrig Law PLLC to schedule a consultation.
 Our phone number is 615-417-7800.